bragebr/openPORE/README.md

 make
 mpirun -np X reactingCylinder
 ~~~
 where X is your chosen number of processors.
+The results of the simulation is stored in the /tmp folder.
+For visualization, I recommend using ParaView to open the reactingCylinder.pvd file in the /tmp folder.